canonical/pebble/docs/reference/identities.md

             user-id: <uid>
 ```

-For example, a local identity named "bob" with UID 42 would be defined as follows:
+For example, a local identity named "bob" with UID 42 that is granted `admin` access would be defined as follows:

 ```yaml
 identities: